yobad/AppDevIII2024/_posts/2024-03-01-Lecture6_Asynchronous Programming.md

 ## Multithreading

-The idea is to start multiple code units that are running independently.
+When using multithreading, multiple code units that are running independently.

 - Ideal for computationally intensive applications ("CPU bound operations")
 - Makes use of the processing powers of modern CPUs.